 The sudden switch to cold weather is jarring, and that’s just as true for your furnace, and you may hear one or more of the common furnace noises, indicating that your furnace needs repairing.

-If you’ve recently started turning your furnace on on full-time, you might notice, the wide array of clanks, whirrs, and rattles are louder than you remember.
+If you’ve recently started turning your furnace on on full-time, you might notice that the wide array of clanks, whirrs, and rattles are louder than you remember.

 Listen for these odd noises to see if your furnace needs repairs before the next snow storm.